 Startup India Standup India

 It stirred up quite a controversy and everyone who was anyone had an opinion on the subject.
-While Wired defended Mark Zuckerberg‘s Free Basics, Indian were up in arms about net neutrality with Osama Manzar leading the chorus and questioning why any Indian would agree to restricting their internet access.
-A number of startup founders like Deepinder Goyal of Zomato, Vishal Shekhar Sharma of Paytm joined the chorus and supported Trai’s net neutrality.
+While Wired defended Mark Zuckerberg‘s Free Basics, Indians were up in arms about net neutrality with Osama Manzar leading the chorus and questioning why any Indian would agree to restricting their internet access.
+A number of startup founders like Deepinder Goyal of Zomato and Vishal Shekhar Sharma of Paytm joined the chorus and supported Trai’s net neutrality.

 It’s been a year of fulfilling potential and adopting recommendations as the RBI issued licenses to 11 chosen applicants to start Payments Banks.
 Paytm is the notable startup in this list of initial licensees.
-Aimed at promoting financial inclusion across the length and breadth of the country, Payments Banks main brief is to provide basic banking facilities to migrant laborers, small businesses and low income households who invariably get left out of the traditional banking system.
-The Payments Banks model already template-ised across vast swathes of Africa through mobile banking like Vodafone’s M-Pesa has the potential to dramatically change banking in India.
+Aimed at promoting financial inclusion across the length and breadth of the country, Payments Banks’ main brief is to provide basic banking facilities to migrant labourers, small businesses and low income households who invariably get left out of the traditional banking system.
+The Payments Banks model, already template-ised across vast swathes of Africa through mobile banking like Vodafone’s M-Pesa, has the potential to dramatically change banking in India.